jonhilgart22/Galvanize-Machine-Learning-I/week1/exercise/dimensionality-reduction.md

 ## Dimensionality Reduction for Data Sparsity -- SVD

 There are a few techniques to actually perform the PCA reduction.
-In this portion of the sprint we will use Singular Value decomposition (SVD) to deconstruct a feature matrix and perform a dimensionality reduction.
+In this portion of the exercise we will use Singular Value decomposition (SVD) to deconstruct a feature matrix and perform a dimensionality reduction.

 We will be using a [book review](http://www2.informatik.uni-freiburg.de/~cziegler/BX/) dataset.
 To make the matrix decomposition a little more tractable in the given time, the data files have already been joined and a samlpe of users and books have been taken.
 There are 6100 books and 2500 users in the `data/book_reviews.csv`.
 Each row corresponds to a given user's rating of a book.